Faculty & Research

 David, Emily Michelle

-Assistant Professor of Organizational Behavior, CEIBS
+Associate Professor of Organisational Behaviour, CEIBS

-Dr. David is an active member of the Academy of Management and Society for Industrial and Organizational Psychology.
+Dr. David is an active member of the Academy of Management and Society for Industrial and Organisational Psychology.
 She has also worked as an in-house researcher at both NASA (Wyle Laboratories) and the M.D.
 Anderson Cancer Centre in addition to consulting for a myriad of organizations including the City of Houston, Kuraray, Saudi ARAMCO, and Exxon Mobil.
 She has also traveled extensively, and previously resided in the U.A.E., Bolivia, and U.S.A.

 - 2011, Ph.D., Industrial/Organisational Psychology, University of Houston

 - 2008, M.A., Industrial/Organisational Psychology, University of Houston